LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The Halbach magnet incorporated in this system boasts a *27cm* diameter, a *B0* field strength of *50.4 mT*, and an impressive homogeneity of *2400*(+ppm) over a *20cm* diameter using smaller magnets (*12 x 12 x 12 mm^3*).
 This exceptional homogeneity enables the utilization of coil-based gradients for spatial encoding, significantly enhancing the flexibility of image acquisition.

-To further refine the magnet's homogeneity, optimization techniques are employed by adjusting the radius of the Halbach ring along the length of the magnet.
+To further refine the magnet's homogeneity, optimisation techniques are employed by adjusting the radius of the Halbach ring along the length of the magnet.
 The deliberate choice of smaller magnets, as opposed to other Halbach designs, serves to compensate for inherent manufacturing imperfections in each individual magnet.
 This strategic decision not only mitigates structural demands on the magnet housing in terms of strength and weight but also augments safety throughout the construction process.

 **Magnet Characerisation**